In Memoriam

 April 4, 1959 – October 17, 2023

-Gallery Co-Founder and Resident Artist Kevin H. Adams passed away on October 17, after having unexpectedly been diagnosed with untreatable brain cancer earlier that summer.
+Gallery Co-Founder and Resident Artist Kevin H. Adams passed away on October 17, 2023, after having unexpectedly been diagnosed with untreatable brain cancer earlier that summer.
 His husband, family and friends have proceeded with showing his remaining work in honor of Kevin’s extraordinary artistic legacy and in loving memory of him.

 Kevin’s paintings have been exhibited across the country and around the world.
 He was a member of both New York’s Salmagundi Club, one of the oldest arts organizations in the United States, and the Provincetown Art Association & Museum.
 His paintings were exhibited multiple times at both, his work was chosen for two exhibitions at the Virginia Museum of Contemporary Art, as well as at other museums and galleries around the country.

 The U.S. Department of State, through its Arts in Embassies Program, selected a number of Kevin’s American landscapes to hang in embassies around the world.
 The U.S. Department of the Interior twice commissioned collections of Kevin’s work: For the 75th Anniversary of the Grand Canyon National Park, Kevin created a series of paintings of the inner gorge, and for the 85th Anniversary of Glacier National Park, he produced a series of paintings of the park’s back country.
 Exhibitions were held at the parks and at the Department of the Interior Museum in D.C.
-For the 75th Anniversary of Shenandoah National Park, the Park Trust commissioned a limited edition gicl!e print of Kevin’s iconic “Old Rag and the Piedmont,” and he was named Artist in Residence at the Park in 2017.
+For the 75th Anniversary of Shenandoah National Park, the Park Trust commissioned a limited edition giclée print of Kevin’s iconic “Old Rag and the Piedmont,” and he was named Artist in Residence at the Park in 2017.

 Kevin grew up in Oxford, Maryland, and studied painting at the American Institute in Southern France and the Minneapolis College of Art & Design.
 As an officer in the U.S. Marine Corps, he was recognized for his artistic ability and awarded the title Combat Artist.
 His work is in the collection of the Department of Defense.
 Following his military service, at the invitation of the Soviet government in 1989, Kevin accompanied a traveling exhibition of his work across the Soviet Union.
 Kevin also designed theatrical sets, including for the Washington National Opera.